How to answer the tell me about yourself question in interview

 3) Practice your answer.
 The first time you talk it through you may feel awkward.
 You’ll need to be confident and comfortable in interview.
 The written word is also different from the spoken word.
 So talking through your answer will help you sound natural.

-4) Ask friends for feedback on your answer.
+4) Ask your (trusted) friends for feedback on your answer.
 If their eyes glaze, then you’ll need to refine your answer.

-To get your free e-book and some of our best interview tips direct to your inbox, simply click on this link and answer a couple of quick questions.
-Easy as, hey!
+To get your free e-book and some of our best interview tips direct to your inbox, simply click on this link, and answer two survey questions about what makes waffle in interview.
+We’ll then email you the book.

 Here’s what happy readers said about the e-book and interview tips:

 “Deborah Barit is a very smart lady…She is good at figuring out what an employer is looking for.
 It’s like she has ESP — with her help in preparing, I found no surprises in a recent interview and I was prepared for every question….”
-Cathy, Leichhardt, NSW
+Cathy, Leichhardt

 “Because I read so many of your posts, I feel as if you were my personal employment coach.
 I start my new position in two weeks.
 I had so many obstacles to overcome and each day you posted a solution to my dilemma and how to improve my search.
 Thank you so much for your input and PLEASE continue to do what you do!”